ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 ## User activities

 The illustration below shows two user journeys.
-The first one shows the journey of a non-authorized user, and the second one shows what becomes available when the user has logged in/is authorized.
+The first one shows the journey of a non-authorized user, and the second one shows what becomes available when the user has logged in, and thereby becomes authorized.

 We can se that the actions that change the website are only available to authorized users.
 This includes the ability to post a Cheep, follow other users, and like Cheeps.